fonoster/routr/docs/community.md

 ## ACKNOWLEDGEMENTS

 Routr was initially started by [Pedro Sanders](https://github.com/psanders).
 The majority of its development has been sponsored by [Fonoster](https://fonoster.com).
-We would also like to acknowledge early contributions by engineers from Docker and Boxever.

-Special thanks to [Fonoster](https://fonoster.com) for providing hosting resources.

 The Routr logo was contributed by Pedro Sanders.